Beginner's Guide to Using Reference Photos for Creative Inspiration

 3. When working with Reference Photos, how can I protect myself from copyright infringement claims?

-To stay safe, make sure to only use photos with clear copyright-free licensing (such as Creative Commons or public domain).
+- To stay safe, make sure to only use photos with clear copyright-free licensing (such as Creative Commons or public domain).
 Always give credit when necessary, and if you’re unsure about an image’s usage rights, it’s best to avoid it.
-A quick Google search for "royalty-free" or "public domain" will often lead you to safe options! ๐ซ๐ธ
+Searching for ‘public domain’ or ‘royalty-free’ images can help you find options, but always confirm the licensing details on the source site.

-๐จ The Practice of Using Reference Photos in Art History
+🎨 The Tradition of Using Reference Photos in Art History

-The use of reference photos isn’t a modern phenomenon — many famous artists have employed them in their creative process:
+The use of reference photos isn’t a modern phenomenon.
+Many artists have used visual references in different ways, from careful study to loose interpretation.

 -